sunrise-rab/geo-detectives/README.md

 ## Features

 Layout is easy to use and adheres to the best practices in formatting and styling.
-Players can easily navigate between questions and access additional features such as high scores and contact information.
+Players can easily navigate between questions.
 With a countdown timer, multiple-choice questions and real-time feedback on right and wrong responses, the quiz offers users an engaging experience.
 This interactive feature increases user engagement and motivates users to take knowledge tests.

 ### Existing Features